robertbaker13/phase-0-handbook/phase-0-prerequisites.md

 # Welcome to DBC!

+We are so excited that you have decided to embark on this amazing, life changing journey with us.
+Over the next few months you are not only going to learn how to "Build Beautiful and Meaningful Things" but you are going to learna lot about yourself and otheres.
+There are a lot of staff at DBC you are going to interact with at different parts of the program.
+Each of these people are going to help guide you, support you, and challenge you all at the same time.
+Right now, you are about to start the remote part of DBC with the Phase 0 Team.

+This is the phase of DBC where you can, more or less, work at your own pace to start learning the fundamentals of software development and get introduced to the culture of DBC.
+You are going to work on getting your machine set up and learn the basics of the command line and GitHub in the first week.
+Then you will move into other topics like CSS, HTML, Ruby and JS.
+We have designed Phase 0 to accomplish a few main goals:
+* Get to know some of the people you are going to be on-site with.
+The main way this is going to get accomplished is within your accountability group, who you will check in with every week.
+* Get your feet wet with pairing.
+When you come on-site you are going to be pairing about 95% of the time and we want you to start getting use to this from Day 1.
+So in Phase 0 you are going to have required Peer Pairing sessions and Guided Pairing Sessions.
+After these sessions you will also give and receive feedback from your pair.
+* Ensure that every student enters Phase 1 with a baseline experience to build on during Phases 1 - 3.
+Some students come to DBC with a little more experience than others and we want there to be a way to level that out so eveyone has some experience starting Phase 1.
+* Introduce you to DBC's style of "learning how to learn."
+While at DBC, you are going to be given challenges that will help you learn certain concepts.
+There are a lot of methods you are going to use to turely understand these concepts.
+There might be a lecture or video or there might be a specific book/document referenced in the challenge to guide you.
+But the main way you are going to learn the concepts is by working with your pair, using online docs and googling when you get stuck.
+Along the way there will be a lot of people you can ask questions to.
+The guides in Phase 0, instructors in Phases 1 - 3, and other alumni/mentors along the way.
+* Learning to expose your ignormace.
+This means knowing when you do not know something and being able to ask a quesion.
+There will be so many people along your jouney at DBC that are willing and eager to help, you just have to ask for it.
+Whether it be a technical question, a concept you are not getting or simply needing someone to talk to and support you.

-You are in your pre-Phase 0 prep period.
+Right now you are in your pre-Phase 0 prep period.
 Before you can start Phase 0, you will need to complete a few administrative tasks and personal preparation.
 Please go through each of these sections and complete each task.
-You should be well acquainted with our program by the end and will be ready to start Phase 0 by your start date.
+You should be well acquainted with our program and what is going to be expected of you once completeling these tasks and will be ready to start Phase 0 by your start date.
+If you do not feel fully acquanted or know exactly  what is expected of you, do not worry or freak out, there will be plenty of time to ask questions in your first week of Phase 0.

-**Please note:** We will send out your "Welcome to Phase 0" email on the Friday prior to your cohort start date to give you access to Dev Bootcamp systems.
-Please be on the lookout for these messages.
+Here is a rough timeline of what you can expect from now until your start date:
+* Right now you should be working on these prerequisites (please do not wait until your start date to do these)
+* You will hear from us about a week before your start date.
+At this time we will help you get set up with the systems you will need to use in Phase 0 (Socrates, Phase 0 app, etc)
+* The Friday before you start we will check in again to remind you to complete everything that is required (it is especially important that we have your GitHub user name by the Friday before your start date)
+* During the first week of Phase 0 you will have an Intro Session with a member of the Phase 0 Team to make sure you have all your questions answered and are ready to hit the ground running

 If you have any questions, comments, concerns, or feedback for the Phase 0 team, please contact us at <phase0@devbootcamp.com>.
 Please mention your start date in the email.